ADVERTISING

 International cooperation and promotion

-Co-authors include Professor Tanmoy Chakraborty of IIT Delhi, who was supported by a Humboldt Research Fellowship , and Professor Iryna Gurevych , head of the UKP Lab.
+the intersection of natural language processing (NLP) Co-authors include Professor Tanmoy Chakraborty from IIT Delhi, who was supported by a Humboldt Research Fellowship , and Professor Iryna Gurevych , head of the UKP Lab.

 👉 Nature Computational Science – “Towards privacy-aware mental health AI models”